ProgramIsFun/EonGraph-Web/README.md

 ## How to use

-after starting, just login with github

-then play around with the button there
+play around with the button there

-## warning
-- there are tons of unused codes in this repo ( actions, reducer, etc) . please ignore them.
-Or you could remove them.

-## before u deploy
-- check the security rules of firestore in client/firestore.rules and publish it to your firebase project

 ## how to deploy
 - just init firebase hosting and deploy it very easily.

 ## screenshot